 The Standish Group says three of the biggest factors that lead to failed and challenged projects are:

-We should attack these threats with a vengeance.
+We should plan and respond to these risks.
 How can we do this?
-We add skilled requirements analysts to our teams.
+We should add skilled requirements analysts to our project teams.

 The role of the project manager is to achieve the project's goals or objectives.
-Who performs the business analysis tasks for the projects?
-That depends.
+So, who performs the business analysis tasks for the projects?
+Well, that depends.

 For small projects, the project manager may assume many roles including but not be limited to:

-Business analysts bring a wide range of business analysis skills including requirements engineering skills: 1) elicitation, 2) analysis, 3) documentation, and 4) validation.
+Business analysts bring a wide range of business analysis skills including requirements engineering skills:

 Notice how these skills directly relate to the top reasons for failed or challenged projects:

 The project manager will have increased difficulty in achieving the project's objectives when requirements are not properly defined and understood.
-Poor requirements lead to rework, adverse impacts to schedule, and negative impacts to cost.

 I have benefited immensely from the business analyst's expertise in the following ways:

-It is also helpful to clarify the reporting relationship between the project manager and the business analyst.
+It is helpful to clarify the reporting relationship between the project manager and the business analyst.
 Will the business analyst report to the project manager?
 Will the business analyst and the project manager have a peer-to-peer relationship?

 Whatever you decide, map out the roles and reporting relationship in a RASI or RASIC diagram or a responsibility chart.
 This greatly reduces the potential for conflict.